EQUITY & SUCCESS FOR ALL STUDENTS

 2020 SCHOOL BOND

 I chaired the communications committee to pass the bond initiative in 2020 because I understood how critically our students needed that investment in infrastructure.
 Despite the state's failure to adequately fund education, I am incredibly grateful to live and serve in a community that has long been supportive of our schools and students.
 I remain committed to ensuring we spend your tax dollars responsibly, transparently, and sustainably.
-High performance buildings and upgrades will improve student and staff health, safety, learning, and retention long-term while lowering utility and maintenance costs.
+High-performance buildings and upgrades will improve student and staff health, safety, learning, and retention long-term while lowering utility and maintenance costs.
+Through the Bond to Business Program, we are also training and prioritizing local businesses for this work.